Cantine Due Palme

 With more than a thousand faithful members, 2,500 hectares of vineyard and an annual production of some twenty million bottles that are exported to more than forty countries, Due Palme is one of the largest, most innovative and successful cooperatives in all of Italy.
 It thus comes as no surprise that their vineyards are well managed and the vinification facilities a winemaker’s dream.
 A further highlight is the spacious barrel cellar.
 Located five metres below ground, it is the only one worldwide situated under a conference room boasting eight hundred seats.

-Due Palme is the masterpiece of its founder and president, Angelo Maci, the fourth generation of an old vintner family.
+Due Palme is the masterpiece of its founder and ex-president, Angelo Maci, the fourth generation of an old vintner family.
 In realizing his quest, he was a technological pioneer in a restless search for quality.
 Thanks to his vision, wines from Puglia can now be found at the finest locations around the world.
 He also pays particular attention to both autochthonous grape varieties such as Susumaniello and to safeguarding the traditional pruning system of the region, the Alberello Pugliese, which looks a field of small trees.
 In 2014, in cooperation with experts at Simonit & Sirch, Due Palme further developed a pilot project, ‘Palmetta’, which is a modern Alberello variant that allows the grower to use machines in the vineyard.
+Meanwhile, Angelo’s daughter Melissa Maci is the fifth generation to take the helm.

 What makes wines from Puglia so unique?